 4. Claudette's Return from the Dead (2016)

-Another case of a character being buried alive, and surviving.
-The sequence of events
+This is another case of a character being buried alive, and surviving.
+The sequence of events:

 - Claudette confesses to her son Vincent, that it was actually her who murdered her husband in 1981 (earlier in the episode she also confessed she was responsible for the death of Fatboy, who was locked in the back of a car and crushed to death)